ismailcakmak/e-commerce-price-tracker/README.md

 This program allows you to track prices from Amazon websites (.com .co.jp .com.tr etc) and leading Turkish e-commerce websites like Hepsiburada, Trendyol and N11.

-Just copy the links of product you want to track, and paste the link to txt file by line.
+Just copy the links of product you want to track, and paste the link to urls.txt file by line.

 I used Python, Selenium and Smtplib modules.